FreeFinder/App/README.md

 ### Test Files
-Test files and functions for our major iteration one use cases and UI can be found under the FreeFinderTests and Tests GoogleAuth folders.
+Test files and functions for our major iteration one use cases and UI can be found under the FreeFinderTests, Test MaptKit, and Tests GoogleAuth folders.
 We cover sign_in, create_item, refresh_map/list, item_to_annotation, delete_item, and comment use cases in addition to our UI unit testing.